Find your Dream Job

 3. EKG/ECG Technician

-Some occupations in the health realm allow you to study hearts and what is affecting their performance both positively and negatively.
-If this is of interest to you, then we recommend becoming an electrocardiograph (EKG/ECG) technician.
+Some occupations in the health realm allow you to study hearts and what is affecting their performance, both positively and negatively.
+If this interests you, we recommend becoming an electrocardiograph (EKG/ECG) technician.

-First, you’ll need a high school diploma if you want to pursue this path.
-Other requirements include completing an EKC technician program and passing the exam needed for a certificate in EKG technology.
+First, you’ll need a high school diploma to pursue this path.
+Other requirements include completing an EKG technician program and passing the exam needed for a certificate in EKG technology.

 This process should take between 1 to 2 months.
 Once that’s done, you’ll be able to start getting people’s hearts in shape so that they can enjoy longer lives.

-This job will have you take a patient’s blood pressure and assist physicians with stress tests.
-You’ll be working on patients of different age groups and with a variety of conditions that affect the heart.
+This job involves taking a patient’s blood pressure and assisting physicians with stress tests.
+You’ll work with patients of different age groups and with a variety of heart conditions.

 4. Medical Billing and Coding Specialist

-There are medical careers that have less hands-on experience and require more skills involved in keeping records.
-Those with experience in this area should consider being a medical billing and coding specialist.
+There are medical careers that require less hands-on experience and more skills in keeping records.
+Those with experience in this area should consider becoming medical billing and coding specialists.

-As a medical billing and coding specialist, you will make sure that healthcare bills and insurance are processed the right way.
+As a medical billing and coding specialist, you will ensure that healthcare bills and insurance are processed correctly.
 Doing so will help your institution avoid lawsuits or any problems that cost money.

 It won’t be hard to find places to work in this profession, such as hospitals, insurance companies, pharmacies, and medical billing companies.